 Hackers used a compromised email account to gain access to the credentials of SolarWinds’ personnel in business and technical roles.
 This allowed the hackers to gain access to the SolarWinds Orion Development environment.

 A Russian hacking group exploited the vulnerabilities in its software.
 Around 18,000 of its customers downloaded the compromised version of this software.

 Wait, there’s more!
-As per an article by Business Wire, organizations face an 82% increase in the chances of being attacked through a SolarWinds-style VEC attack in a given week.
+As per a 2021 article published by Business Wire, organizations face an 82% increase in the chances of being attacked through a SolarWinds-style VEC attack in a given week.
 This article also mentioned that the average potential loss from VEC attacks is 144% more than the loss caused by standard BEC attacks.

-Protection against VEC attacks requires proactivity at every step i.e. before, during, and after an attack.
+Protection against vendor email compromise (VEC Attacks) requires proactivity at every step, i.e., before, during, and after an attack.
 Firstly, possession of knowledge about these attacks is a prerequisite for organizations to set up a strong defense against them.

 Furthermore, the employees are less likely to fall for a VEC attack if they are aware of the regular flow of emails in the organization.
 Any irregularity in this email flow will be enough cause for creating suspicion.

 Even if an email doesn’t raise any suspicion due to the pattern of its flow, there will always be something about the content that is odd.
 It might be the sender’s name, signature, or body of the email.

 However, changes in payment information raise immediate red flags.
 Any email regarding a change in payment information must be immediately verified using methods like video calling the vendor or sending the vendor some codes to revert to.